ashu-tosh-kumar/Calendar-Python/README.md

 ## Tech Stack

 1. Python for back-end
-2. Flask for web app
+2. Flask for web server

 ## Features